OUR LATEST VIDEOS

 Swimming Pools in the Hudson Valley's Orange and Dutchess Counties

-12. War Memorial Pool & Splash Pad – Middletown
+14. War Memorial Pool & Splash Pad – Middletown

-This newly renovated pool–which has a splash pad with interactive fountains–is one of the most affordable places to cool off on our list.
-Kids 16 and under are just $1 each, while adults are $3.
-The pool opens daily, starting Monday, June 26, 2023.
+This newly renovated pool—which has a splash pad with interactive fountains—is one of the most affordable places to cool off on our list.
+Kids 16 and under are just $1 each, while adults are $4.
+The pool opens daily, starting Monday, June 30, 2025.

-13. Spratt Park – Poughkeepsie
+15. Spratt Park and Pulaski Park Pools – Poughkeepsie

 Places featured in this article: